Free bridge lessons in video format

 Playing a strong NT the 1NT response shows less than 15 points.

-If you play a weak NT then the response shows 15-16 or 15-17 usually.
+If you play a weak NT then the response shows 15-17, or 15-16 if you are old school.

 There are 3 basic hand types:-